nachazo/kingdomcomecodex-php-generator/README.md

 ### Notes
 *The literal and graphical information presented on this site about Kingdom Come: Deliverance, including images and text, is copyright and property of Warhorse Studios.*

+Game developers are notified of this and no problem :)